-Why are there two Eids?
+Why are there two Eids? - CBBC Newsround

-Muslims across the UK are celebrating Eid al-Adha today.
+Muslims across the UK are celebrating Eid al-Adha this week.
 It's a day of celebrations and for children it often means lots of presents!

 But it's not been long since Eid al-Fitr so you might be wondering why there are two Eids a year and not one...?